Facebook Twitter

 More About Medical Abortion

-It should be noted that medical abortion is completely different than emergency contraception or the "morning after pill.
-Medical bortion ends a pregnancy while emergency contraception prevents one from occurring.
+It should be noted that a medical abortion is completely different than emergency contraception or the "

 Advertisement